Introduction to Soft-Collinear Effective Theory: Preface

 Finally, we would like to thank a number of colleagues.
 First and foremost, a special thank you goes to Matthias Neubert; while he was not involved in the writing of this introduction, he should nevertheless be considered a co-author: a lot of the understanding of SCET of the authors is due to collaborations with him and a lot of the material in this introduction is due to common work.

-In addition, T.B.\ would like to thank Martin Beneke and Dave Soper for discussions, Guido Bell, Ilya Feige, Xavier Garcia Tormo and Matt Schwartz for discussions and comments on the manuscript and Antonia Adler, Silvan Etter, Stefanie Marti, Jan Piclum and Lorena Rothen for pointing out typographical mistakes in the draft.
-A.B.\ would like to thank Robert Schabinger and Andrea Visconti for pointing out some typographical mistakes in an earlier version of the manuscript.
+In addition, T.B.\ would like to thank Martin Beneke and Dave Soper for discussions, Guido Bell, Ilya Feige, Xavier Garcia Tormo and Matt Schwartz for discussions and comments on the manuscript and Antonia Adler, Silvan Etter, Monika Hager, Stefanie Marti, Jan Piclum, Lorena Rothen and Arash Yunesi for pointing out typographical mistakes in earlier versions of the text.
+A.B.\ would like to thank Robert Schabinger and Andrea Visconti for pointing out some misprints.
 A.F.\ would like to thank Thomas L\"ubbert, Gil Paz, Ben Pecjak, and Lilin Yang for many useful discussions and clarifications which are reflected in part in the appendices of this work.

 T.B.\ acknowledges support by the Swiss National Science Foundation (SNF) under grant 200020-140978 and by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence ``Origin and Structure of the Universe".
 The research activity of A.F.\ is supported in part by the National Science Foundation Grant No.~PHY-1068317 and No.~PHY-1417354.